 - Return the knee back to the center position.

-Repeat for 20 repetitions on one side before moving on to the next.
+Reps: 20 repetitions on one side

 14. Step Ups

-Make sure to focus on controlling the lowering part of the exercise as much as stepping up, that's where you really hit the gluteus minimus.
+Make sure to focus on controlling the lowering part of the exercise as much as stepping up, that's where you really hit the gluteus minimus. if I'm honest, this will be more effective as a glute minimus exercise if you perform LATERAL step downs (to the side)

 How to perform it: